getavalon/docs/pages/1.0/index.md

 ### Introduction

-Welcome to avalon-core, the production pipeline at [Mindbender Animation Studio](http://mindbender.se).
+Welcome to mindbender-core, the production pipeline at [Mindbender Animation Studio](http://mindbender.se).

 <br>